+Expect this question if you are interviewing for a role that calls for supervising staff, leading teams of co-workers, or managing projects.
 Your response offers interviewers a glimpse into your leadership and interpersonal style.
-Expect this question if you are interviewing for a role that calls for supervising staff, leading teams of co-workers, or managing projects.

-This is a situational interview question, and there is no wrong or right answer.
+Situational interview questions generally have no wrong or right answer.
 One strategy for your response is to share an anecdote to demonstrate the motivational techniques you have used in the past.
-Describe the situation, your action, and the results.
-(This is a modified version of the STAR interview response technique.
+Describe the situation, your action, and the results using this modified version of the STAR interview response technique.

 - Situation: When I was at ABC company, we had a round of layoffs in the middle of an already understaffed project.
 The 5-person team I led was demoralized and also needed to absorb the additional work from the departed staff.

-In the end, the project launched just a week behind the original schedule, and without any other issues.
+- Results: In the end, the project launched just a week behind the original schedule, and without any other issues.
 Because the team felt that their frustrations were acknowledged, there was no simmering resentment holding people back.
 Instead, the team felt enthusiastic and unified in a common goal.

 Sales, Marketing, and PR Jobs

 I believe that recognizing positive aspects of employee performance is critical to motivating most workers.
 For example, I manage a staff of five employees, and I noticed that one of the workers was somewhat introverted and tended to stay in the background.
 He performed adequately but was reluctant to contribute at meetings, and I thought he could be more productive if optimally motivated.

+I started a daily ritual of checking in with him and monitoring his output.
+I provided positive feedback regarding his daily achievements.
 I discovered that the quality and quantity of his output increased as I interacted with him more frequently.
 I was able to call upon him at meetings since I understood the details of his work better and ask him to share some of his successful strategies with colleagues.